nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/index.md

 Each product’s **classification level must be recorded in the product catalogue**, and will be used as the reference point for granting or restricting access.

----

-### Access Process: Initial Launch & BAU

-**At Launch:** The product owner must confirm the correct classification level and ensure this is documented in the product catalogue.
-The I&I team will apply appropriate access controls based on this.

-**Ongoing (BAU):** Responsibility for managing access remains with the product owner.
-Any changes to classification, access requirements, or user groups should be submitted via the I&I change process and reflected in the catalogue.

-For access to any analytical product, please contact the I&I team at: **[INSERT CONTACT OR SERVICE DESK LINK]**